SysKitTeam/docs-monitor/common-tasks/file-system-auditing.md

 ---
-title: File System Auditing
-description: >-
-  This article describes how to track file access activities, which include who accessed, modified, or deleted certain files.
+description: This article describes how to track file access activities, which include who accessed, modified, or deleted certain files.
-author: Andrea Budisa
-date: 28/6/2017
 ---

 # File System Auditing